daroldso/fullstack-nanodegree-vm/vagrant/catalog/README.md

 Navigate to `http://localhost:8000` and you are good to go!

 ## JSON Endpoints
-There are 3 json endpoints to retrieve genres and artists in json data format Get all genres with all artists under it
+There are 3 json endpoints to retrieve genres and artists in json data format.

+Get all genres with all artists under it
 ```
 http://localhost:8000/genres.json